Wednesday, March 10, 2010

 Unable to sleep, with my unwritten poems swimming in my head

-And waiting for my body to succumbed, I waited for someone
+And waiting for my body to succumb, I waited for someone.

-With one his innocuous poems, about a lucky blouse
+With one of his innocuous poems, about a lucky blouse

-Why he chose his wife’s chest to write in poems
+Why did he choose his wife’s chest to write in poems

 He said, ‘Very soon, his poems will be in market.’
 And

-He left in hurry leaving me an advice, ‘Don’t write poems.
+He left in a hurry, leaving me with some advice: ‘Don’t write poems.
 Instead,

-Carve statues of woman.
-They sell in good price.’
+Carve statues of women.
+They sell at a good price.’

 With my marriage looming, I am thinking of my nights

-And my wife, with her chest all smeared with inks!
+And my would-be wife, with her chest all smeared with ink!

 No, I don’t know how she will like it.
 But for Ibopishak,

-And his advice, I think, he is right, at least to me.
+And his advice, I think, was right, at least to me.

 And I know nothing, except writing poetry.